Preschool interior design ideas for welcoming, curiosity-driven classrooms

 -

 Set up tables for tactile play: sand, water, rice, or textured fabrics.
-Such hands-on stations foster exploration, attention, and group cooperation.
+Such hands-on stations support exploration, attention, and group cooperation.

 -